TheXDS/Ganymede/docs/articles/getting-started/example-hello-world.md

 Also, while multi-platform support is in development, this tutorial will use the WPF bindings.
 Therefore, you should follow this tutorial on Windows 10 build 19041 or later (Windows 7 does not support .NET 8).
 Linux distributions *may* work through [Wine](https://www.winehq.org/) but there could be major rendering issues trying to draw the main app window.

 ## Starting a new project
-The current implementation of Ganymede provides of bindings for WPF, so we'll be looking at creating a WPF app.
+The current implementation of Ganymede provides bindings for WPF, so we'll be looking at creating a WPF app.

 To start with, you can use the `dotnet` command in a terminal to create your new WPF project:
 ```sh
 dotnet new wpf
 ```
-You may use Visual Studio, or your preferred IDE for this task.
+You may use Visual Studio, or your preferred IDE for this task instead of using `dotnet`.

-After creating the new WPF project, make sure that it targets `net8.0-windows10.0.19041`, as this is the minimum version supported by Ganymede.
+After creating the new WPF project, make sure that it targets at least `net8.0-windows10.0.19041`, as this is the minimum version supported by Ganymede.

 At this point, you may build and run your project to make sure that your tooling is working properly.